mindee/mindee-api-nodejs/docs/bank_account_details_v2.md

 # Field Types
 ## Standard Fields
+These fields are generic and used in several products.

 ### Basic Field
 Each prediction object contains a set of fields that inherit from the generic `Field` class.
 A typical `Field` object will have the following attributes: